-"Action level" means a concentration of airborne chromium (VI) of 2.5 micrograms per cubic meter of air (2.5 μ g/m3) calculated as an 8-hour time-weighted average (TWA).
+"Action level" means a concentration of airborne chromium (VI) of 2.5 micrograms per cubic meter of air (2.5 $\mu$ g/m) calculated as an 8-hour time-weighted average (TWA).

 "Assistant Secretary" means the Assistant Secretary of Labor for Occupational Safety and Health, U.S. Department of Labor, or designee.